• Home

 Information & Registration Forms

-1. Alum knights & gentries must be in good standing with class work, grades, attendance, and conduct to return to the Games.
-Students must obtain a recommendation (on the registration from) from a teacher and representative of Arizona Medieval Games.
+1. Alum knights & gentry must be in good standing with class work, grades, attendance, and conduct to return to the Games.

-2. Alumni and gentries must submit a completed application for registration form and full payment for fee(s).
+2. Alum knights & gentry must submit a completed application for registration form and full payment for fee(s).
 Incomplete forms or payment will not be processed.
 Forms and more information will be available in the fall.

-3. All alum knights/gentries must be in costume from Wednesday at 2pm through Saturday at 11am.
+3. Alum knights & gentry must be in costume from Wednesday at 2pm through Saturday at 11am.
 Suggestions can be found here.
 Colleen has a lending wardrobe of clothing and cloaks available for the knights/gentries.

 4. There will be a required orientation meeting with the Knights Watch and a kitchen orientation meeting with Colleen on Wednesday.
 Times: TBD

-5. All alum knights/gentries must be accompanied by a paying parent/chaperone.
+5. Alum knights & gentry who are under 18 years of age must be accompanied by a paying parent/chaperone.
 Chaperones must stay on site through out the event and are expected to join the adult volunteers in signing up for shifts.
-The alum-knights/gentries will sleep in the same area (tent or cabin) as their parent/chaperone.
+The alum-knights/gentry must sleep in the same area (tent or cabin) as their parent/chaperone.

 6. At the discretion of the parent/chaperone, an alum knight/gentry may have a cellphone.
-All cellphones must be kept out of site of squires.
+Except for use for approved photographers, all cellphones must be kept out of site of squires.

 7. Abide by the Code of Conduct